October 19, 2024

 Lowa Innox Pro GTX Mid: Pros vs. Cons

 The Lowa Innox Pro GTX Mid is more of a niche boot than a conventional hiking boot.
-That means it's especially important to consider the boot's pros and cons:
+That means it's especially important to consider the pros and cons of this hybrid sneaker-hiker:

 Pros: